elclanrs/jq-idealforms/README.md

 ### Extension: Custom Inputs

 Adds custom checkboxes, radios and file inputs (yes!) seamlessly.
-The custom select menu has been dropped from Ideal Forms 3; it was proving to be a pain to maintain, and there are much better alternatives, such as [Select2](http://ivaynberg.github.io/select2/) if you need them.
+The custom select menu has been dropped from Ideal Forms 3 but you can find a new simple replacement being maintained as [jquery.idealselect](https://github.com/elclanrs/jquery.idealselect).

 **Note:** File inputs must have an `id` as well as a `name` to work on IE.